Geisha Williams, from Cuban exile to powerful CEO

 RELATED CONTENT

-In 1967, when she was only five years old, Williams managed to leave the island in the company of her political dissidents parents bound for St. Paul, Minnesota.
-In the midst of her difficulties adapting to another country and culture, she became the official translator for her family and was the one who held important conversations with lawyers, accountants and property owners.
+In 1967, when she was only five years old, Williams left the island in the company of her political dissident parents bound for St. Paul, Minnesota.
+Amid her difficulties adapting to another country and culture, she became the official translator for her family and was the one who held important conversations with lawyers, accountants and property owners.

-Considered as a defender of renewable energy, Williams achieved an energy revolution after passing through the Californian company.
-Thanks to her management, approximately 70% of this company's energy now comes from free of greenhouse gases sources, including natural gas.
+Considered as a defender of renewable energy, Williams achieved an energy revolution after passing through PG&E. Thanks to her management, approximately 70% of this company's energy now comes free of greenhouse gases sources, including natural gas.

 “After earning an engineering degree from the University of Miami and completing an extended stint at Florida Power & Light, she joined PG&E in 2007.
-There, she worked on upgrading the utility's power grid, propelling it towards clean energy and decided to dismantle the last nuclear plant in California”, as highlighted in the publication.
+There, she worked on upgrading the utility's power grid, propelling it towards clean energy and decided to dismantle the last nuclear plant in California,” as highlighted in the profile.

 Currently, Williams is the President of the Board of Osmose Utility Services, a company that describes itself on its website as “the market leading provider of critical inspection, mobile contact voltage testing, maintenance and restoration services for utility services of electrical transmission, distribution, and telecommunications in the United States, Canada, Europe, Australia, and New Zealand.”